Download This Sample

 This bundle contains 11 ready-to-use President Dwight D. Eisenhower Worksheets that are perfect for students who want to learn more about Dwight D. Eisenhower who was the 34th President of the United States (1953-1961).
-He promoted Atoms for Peace at the United Nations General Assembly to ease the tensions of Cold War with USSR.
+He promoted Atoms for Peace at the United Nations General Assembly to ease the tensions of the Cold War with the USSR.

 Download includes the following worksheets: